Telehealth saves time, money and stress

 What is Telehealth?

-Telehealth is still a real consult.
-You can see and hear each other, talk and ask questions.
-You can even watch / show a presentation or chart to explain something.
-You’re just not in the same room together.
+Telehealth, or Telemedicine, is a “real” consult.
+You and your doctor can see and hear each other, discuss your personal and family history and ask questions.
+You can even watch a presentation about cancer and genetics or view a test result together.
+You’re just not in the same room.

 The Telehealth Appointment

 Like any consult with a specialist, a referral is required.
 The referral can be written by your GP or your surgeon / cancer specialist if you have one.

 At Sydney Cancer Genetics we manage all our appointments from our rooms in Sydney.
 So, send the referral to us by:

 - Email: [email protected]

 - Post: PO Box 845, Broadway NSW 2007